islamyasin07/QA-Sasucedemo-code/README.md

 ## What I Tested

-- ✅ Login (correct and wrong password)
+-  Login correct and wrong password
-- 🛒 Add to cart and remove item
+-  Add to cart and remove item
-- 🧾 Checkout (fill form and confirm order)
+-  Checkout fill form and confirm order
-- 🔃 Sorting products by name and price
+-  Sorting products by name and price

 ---